Free Writing

 Set a timer for ten minutes today.
 Write without stopping.
 Don't read it until tomorrow.

-Want this in your inbox every morning?
+Want this every morning?

 "I used to stare at the page for twenty minutes before writing a word.
 Now I just start.
 These emails changed something about how I approach the blank page."